sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/moogsoft.md

 The Sensu Moogsoft Handler plugin is a Sensu [handler][1] that sends observation data from Sensu events and metrics to Moogsoft.

 {{% notice note %}}
-**NOTE**: The Sensu Moogsoft Handler plugin is under development and may include breaking changes.
+**NOTE**: The Sensu Moogsoft Handler plugin is under development and may include breaking changes.<br><br>
-The plugin is an example of Sensu's event and metrics processing and storage integrations.
+The plugin is an example of Sensu's status and metrics processing and storage integrations.
 To find more integrations, search [Bonsai, the Sensu asset index](https://bonsai.sensu.io/).
 {{% /notice %}}